 Zosia became Mazury’s Artistic Director in 2010.
 She has taken on the role with an enthusiasm and energy that could only have been equalled by her predecessor.

 Zosia’s passion for dance started at the age of three when she first began ballet lessons.
-Officially joining Mazury aged eight, Zosia danced under the watchful eye of her father for over 20 years.
+Officially joining Mazury aged eight, Zosia danced under the watchful eye of her father, Włodek Lesiecki, the group's previous Artistic Director for over 20 years.
 After finishing her degree in Drama and History of Theatre Arts, Zosia returned to London to assist in teaching the Junior and Middle groups, also running her own ballet and yoga classes.

 INstructor & choreographer

 Musical Director of Mazury since 1988, Maryla Kolendo is a full time music teacher specialising in choir and ensemble work.
-She has expanded the musical repertoire of Mazury and reorchestrated most of the dances.
+Maryla is constantly expanding Mazury's musical repertoire; her creativity, arrangement and transposition skills are invaluable to the group.
+Maryla is a perfectionist, with a talent for creating beautiful harmonies.
 Mazury’s 18-track CD was recorded under her direction in November 2004.
 Maryla has also run a chamber choir, taught at her local Polish school and is resident organist at her local church.